 Remember earlier when we talked about the hundreds of pricing scenarios for interchange transactions?
 Interchange plus was developed in response to this, giving merchants transparency (or at least the perception of it) into the cost of each payment.
-With interchange plus pricing, each transaction is subject to the interchange rate plus a fixed fee for the processor (for example, Interchange + 40 basis points.)
+With interchange plus fees, each transaction is subject to the interchange rate plus a fixed rate for the processor (for example, Interchange + 40 basis points.)

-In certain situations, interchange plus will give you the lowest effective processing rate.
-This is advantageous if you process a lot of regulated payments, since the interchange fees for these transactions are capped at a much lower rate than their unregulated counterparts.
+In some situations, interchange plus yields the lowest effective processing rate, assuming all other incentives are in place (i.e. least-cost routing, special network programs, etc.) This is advantageous if you process a lot of regulated payments, since the interchange fees for these transactions are capped at a much lower rate than their unregulated counterparts.
 When choosing this model, it pays to have an intimate knowledge of your customer base, transaction mix and payment trends over time.